kolinsturt/kolinsturt.github.io/_posts/2016-01-01-beginning_ios_forensics.md

 A physical acquisition is a bit-by-bit dump of the storage.
 A logical acquisition on the other hand does not do a bit-by-bit copy.
 It’s similar to the process of copying a file or folder from one location to another.
 A logical acquisition is usually the technique used if you can get the lockdown file (a pairing record) from the user's computer.
 This doesn't work if the device has been started for the first time without the user unlocking it at least once.
 (Why it's a good idea to power down your device in high-risk situations.)

 Starting in iOS 11.3, locked devices need to have had a lightning connector or USB accessory used while unlocked at least once a week., otherwise the connection becomes unusable.
 This feature is called USB Restricted Mode.
 It means that you must act promptly when given a secured device otherwise the lockdown records will expire after a week.
 On 11.4.1 it gets worse.
 The timing window was changed to one hour.
-This change is in responce to Grayshift’s GrayKey, which has been the leading device to break into locked devices via the USB connector.
+This change is in response to [Grayshift’s GrayKey](https://graykey.grayshift.com/), which has been the leading device to break into locked devices via the USB connector.

 However, it seems there's some workarounds.
 Connecting certain accessories such as display adaptors or Apple's Lightning to USB 3 Camera Adapter changes this window to a week.

 Apple introduced the Secure Enclave starting with the iPhone 5s devices.
-Prior to these devices, you can do a physical aquisition of the user’s encrypted data partition as long as you could extract the encryption key.
-For devices with the SEcure Enclave, you'll need to perform the higher level system imaging acquisition.
+Prior to these devices, you can do a physical acquisition of the user’s encrypted data partition as long as you could extract the encryption key.
+For devices with the Secure Enclave, you'll need to perform the higher level system imaging acquisition.

 * Once the phone is jailbroken, you can use a simple too like [iExplorer](https://macroplant.com/iexplorer) on the device.
 * You can SSH into the device: